evkx/evkx.github.io/content/models/xpeng/g9/G9_AWD_Performance/_index.md

 ### Sound system

-One type of sound system is available for the XPENG G9 AWD Performance.
+The XPENG G9 AWD Performance comes equipped with one sound system option:

-- With the , you get 24 speakers with a max system output of 1940 watts.
+- ****: This system features 24 speakers and delivers a maximum output of 1940 watts.

 ## Lights